 When someone suffers injuries due to inadequate or faulty security provided by a commercial or business property owner, that's where the Law Offices of William D. Kickham and Associates steps in.

 We right that wrong, and obtain financial compensation for victims of these preventable events.
 We utilize years and years of experience in this area of law and our expertise in this field of litigation, to produce superior legal and financial results for our clients.
 Visit our "Proven Results" page to review some of the impressive results we have secured for our personal injury clients.
 Our legal fees are based upon a contingent fee system, in all areas of Massachusetts personal injury law.
 What this means is that you pay nothing unless we obtain financial compensation for you, and all these terms are provided in a written contingent fee agreement with you.
 We provide a free initial consultation, and will come to your home, workplace, or hospital to provide this consult.
-Our offices are conveniently located in Westwood, just off Route 128, as well as in Boston, on 101 Federal Street.
+Our offices are conveniently located in Westwood, just off Route 128.

 To be successful when bringing a negligent security claim in Massachusetts, a plaintiff must prove the following: